Ravi J. Matthai

 Ravi John Matthai (1927–1984) was an educationist and a professor and the first full-time Director of the Indian Institute of Management, Ahmedabad.
 He is also the co-founder, along with Dr. K. Varghese, of Institute of Rural Management, Anand.

 Early life, education

 Ravi was born to a Syrian Anglican family in Kerala as the son of John Mathai, who served as India's first Railway Minister and subsequently as India's Finance Minister.
-Verghese Kurien is his cousin.
+The 'Father of the White Revolution' Verghese Kurien is his cousin.